 Have You Been Injured on Someone’s Property?

 If you have been injured on someone’s personal or commercial property such as a restaurant or grocery store, contact one of our Atlanta slip and fall lawyers immediately to find out if you are eligible to file a personal injury claim.
 Property owners are required to maintain their premises.
 This includes providing adequate lighting, fixing cracks and holes in sidewalks, ensuring the building is structurally sound, providing sufficient security, and properly storing equipment and supplies.
 When a landowner’s negligence causes an accident, they can be held accountable for the damages.

 Property accidents can result in severe injuries such as head trauma, broken bones, spinal cord damage, back injuries and knee injuries.
-Medical treatment can prohibitive, and require a lengthy recovery period.
-Personal injury compensation can cover injury-related costs such as hospitalization, medical bills and rehabilitation, as well as lost income and benefits for pain, suffering and emotional trauma.
+Medical treatment can be prohibitive, and require a lengthy recovery period.
+Personal injury compensation can cover injury-related costs such as hospitalization, medical bills and rehabilitation, as well as lost income and benefits for pain, suffering, and emotional trauma.
 Benefits are also paid in cases of wrongful death, such as loss of companionship and loss of support.

 Types of Premises Liability Accidents in Atlanta

 Van Sant Law, LLC is a competent Atlanta slip and fall law firm that has successfully helped many clients with cases involving premises liability.
 We are well-versed in liability laws and can give you sound legal advice regarding injury compensation as well as help you understand how to deal with the insurance companies following an accident.
 Before launching his own firm, David Van Sant worked as an insurance defense attorney and knows what to expect from insurance carriers when filing a personal injury claim.
 Premises liability statutes pertain to injuries suffered on another person’s property, such as:

 - Hazardous material exposure